10th June – 16th October 2022

-Our summer show is a Retrospective of decades of archive photography by 96 year old Sussex photographer Marilyn Stafford.
+Our summer show was a Retrospective of decades of archive photography by 96 year old Sussex photographer Marilyn Stafford.

 The first ever retrospective exhibition of US born Sussex based photographer, Marilyn Stafford (b.1925), encompassing the most comprehensive display of the photographer’s work to date.
-Works come from an international archive spanning four decades, and include celebrity portraits, fashion shoots, street photography, humanitarian stories and newspaper reportage.
+Works came from an international archive spanning four decades, and included celebrity portraits, fashion shoots, street photography, humanitarian stories and newspaper reportage.

-This exhibition, A Life in Photography provides a reflective and engaging look at a period of 20th century history through the photographer’s unique gaze.
-It will feature many of the stories from her career, which remain untold, with images never seen before by the public and specially organised expanded content such as a film about Marilyn’s life and more.
-This special touring exhibition has been curated by Nina Emett in collaboration with Stafford’s daughter Lina Clerke.
+This exhibition, A Life in Photography provided a reflective and engaging look at a period of 20th century history through the photographer’s unique gaze.
+It featured many of the stories from her career, which remain untold, with images never seen before by the public and specially organised expanded content such as a film about Marilyn’s life and more.
+This special touring exhibition was curated by Nina Emett in collaboration with Stafford’s daughter Lina Clerke.

 Marilyn Stafford’s photography career got off to a remarkable start when she was invited, as a young woman, to take stills of Albert Einstein.
 Since then, she has accumulated an eclectic body of work, spanning from 1948-1980, including further portraits of famous and influential figures such as Edith Piaf, Henri Cartier-Bresson, Mulk Raj Anand, Indira Gandhi, Albert Finney, Twiggy and Joanna Lumley.
 She has also photographed many ordinary people like the illiterate Sicilian peasant woman, Francesca Serio, who took the Mafia to trial for murdering her son.